 Last year we witnessed how an army of millions of IoT devices was hacked, exposing more than 2 billion records, while leaving behind significant financial and reputation losses.
 Computing provides the perfect cybersecurity architecture that can make the IoT landscape much safer.

 - Ensures a high-level of protection – Some of the IoT devices operate with minimal resources, leaving them vulnerable to sophisticated cyber-attacks.
 Fog Computing is built specifically for the cloud-of-things IoT security, it can ensure protection even for the smallest connected devices, such as a smart camera.

 - Keep security credentials and software updates – Fog nodes keep security credentials and software up to date on a large number of connected devices.

-- Monitor distributed systems – Fog computing can closely monitor all the distributed systems and devices and identify even hard-to-detect types of attacks.
+- Monitor distributed systems – It can closely monitor all the distributed systems and devices and identify even hard-to-detect types of attacks.